nturaga/bioc-galaxy-integration/README.md

 In general, a Galaxy tool consists of one or more files that informs Galaxy how to run a script that was developed to execute a particular analysis.
 Galaxy tools can be written in a number of languages.
 This tutorial focuses on integrating tools written in [R](https://cran.r-project.org/), many of which take advantage of bioinformatic/genomic analysis tools avaialable in [Bioconductor](https://www.bioconductor.org/).

 An integrated R/Bioconductor Galaxy tool is defined by four components.
 The first component is a **Tool definition file** (or **Tool wrapper**) in XML format.
-This file contains seven important parts:
+This file contains seven important parts (described in detail below):

 1. *Requirements* - Dependencies needed to run the R command
 2. *Inputs* - One or more input files/parameters given to Custom R file